 Rust and corrosion inhibitors are added to counteract the harmful effects of water, unburned fuel and exhaust gases that blow past the rings and enter the crankcase.
 This prevents the formation of acids that can pit bearing surfaces.
 "Foam inhibitors" are used to minimize the formation of air bubbles as the oil is churned by moving parts.
 "Wetting agents" help the oil stick to hot surfaces so it doesn't run off and leave the metal unlubricated and unprotected.

 Finally, there are "anti-wear" and "extreme-pressure" additives.
-These include zinc and phosphorus that provide wear protection when metal touches metal.
-Some racing oils typically have a higher dose of zinc to provide extra protection in high revving, high load applications.
+These include zinc and phosphorus (ZDDP) that provide wear protection when metal touches metal.
+Racing oils typically have a higher dose of zinc to provide extra protection in high revving, high load applications.
+For more information on this subject, see ZDDP - What is it & Why do you need it?

 AFTERMARKET OIL ADDITIVES & CRANKCASE TREATMENTS